juyoungohjulie/juyoungohjulie/README.md

 ## Hello, my name is Juyoung OH 👋
 I am a master student in the Department of Artificial Intelligence at Korea University.
-My research interests include computer vision and natural language processing, especially in the field of video question understanding (VQA).
+My research interests include computer vision and natural language processing, especially in the field of video question answering (VQA).

 ## 🔭 Publications
 - FIQ: Fundamental Question Generation with the Integration of Question Embeddings for Video Question Answering (IEEE SMC 2025)